JeffMuthunga/Week-1-Code-Challenge/README.md

 3. Run the index.html on your browser.
 ## 3. Author & License
 Jeff Muthunga was the sole contributor to this project.
-Project is licensed and grants permissions for Commercial use, Distribution, Modification, Patent and Private.
+Project is licensed and grants permissions for Commercial use, Distribution, Modification, Patent and Private use.
 For any queries or enquiries feel free to reach out at jeffmuthunga@gmail.com